viccuad/vagrant-libvirt-ansible-example/README.md

 - Take care of Vagrant ssh keys.
 Vagrant images ship with a known private ssh key, and vagrant deletes it and recreates the ssh on first boot.
 Ansible needs to be made aware of the ssh key so it can ssh and provision the machines.
-- User an ansible deployment user: for production, it will be `deploy`, for vagrant, it will be `vagrant`.
+- Login by an ansible deployment user: for production, it will be `deploy`, for vagrant, it will be `vagrant`.
 - Setup a static IP network in libvirt so playbooks in ansible just need to contain the correct ip.
 This eliminates the need of vagrant plugins for recreating ansible playbooks.
-- let Vagrant call the ansible provisioner when doing `vagrant up/provision`, yet allowing one to call ansible directly.
+- Let Vagrant call the ansible provisioner when doing `vagrant up/provision`, yet allowing one to call ansible directly.